MoreiraLAB/mensadb-open/README.md

 ## The features extracted for the database of membrane protein dimer analysis can be replicated through this repository.

 - INSTALLATION REQUIREMENTS: First you will need to run `python setup.py` in your terminal to install all the dependencies necessary for feature extraction.
 Excluded from these dependencies are *psiblast* and *autodock tools* that need to be installed independently.
-Additionally the *non-redundant (nr) database* from NCBI (https://ftp.ncbi.nlm.nih.gov/blast/db/).
+Additionally the *non-redundant (nr) database* must be downloaded from NCBI (https://ftp.ncbi.nlm.nih.gov/blast/db/).

 - Before feature extraction you should perform a pre-processing of the pdb files.
 For that you need to:
 		- Trim non-transmembrane residues